allenmcasey/symbolic-fuzzer/README.md

 # symbolic-fuzzer

-A symbolic fuzzer tool capable of generating input values symbolically for Python functions in a given source file.
+A symbolic fuzzer tool capable of generating input values symbolically for Python functions in a given source file, and determining whether or not each function contains execution paths that are unreachable.

 ### Installation